Difficulty:

 Italy

 Paolo, after a show, receives a proposal from an impresario to perform in his theater.
-Later, at the company Christmas dinner, he is given the task of organizing the exchanging of gifts, but he uses the occasion to tell those gathered what he really thinks.
+Later, at the company Christmas dinner, he is given the task of organizing the gift exchange, an occasion on which he decides to give a sincere speech.

 Italy